gracefour11/taskboardApp/README.md

     - `views.py` respectively, contains all application views.
   - `capstone` - project directory.

-## Future Enhancements
+## Possible Enhancements
+  - Do a Drag and Drop style for tasks on the taskboard page
-  - Use WebSockets to introduce real-time updates for Group Taskboards
+  - Use Django Channels to introduce real-time updates for Group Taskboards
+  - Perhaps, once Django Channels is integrated, a group chat function within the taskboard can be done (similar to a Zoom meeting room chat)